iftf-research/iftf-research.github.io/privacy_policy.md

+---
+title: Institute for the Future Research App Privacy Policy
+---

 # Institute for the Future Research App Privacy Policy

 Institute for the Future operates the Institute for the Future Research App.